dd86k/ddgst/README.md

 2 total: 1 mismatch, 0 not read
 ```

-To select the BSD style tags, use `--tag`.
+To select the tag digest style, use `--tag`.

+Both OpenSSL and GNU/BSD tags are supported.

 ## Check files against a hash digest